YinseoCho/Bayes_UGent_2018/day_1_model_comparison_ANOVA/Model_comparison_approach_to_ANOVA.md

 \end{align}
 $$

-Our goal is always to estimate these parameters:
+Our goal is always to estimate parameters:

 $$
 \begin{align}

 \alpha\\
 \beta_{1}\\
+\sigma\\

 \end{align}
 $$

-How do we do this and what does it mean?
+This is what we call "fitting a model to the data"

 Let's get some data
 ========================================================